Andre-Strydom/Lotto-Cats/README.md

 ## Special Thanks

 I just want to thank you for taking the time to read my docs, and if you purchased a Lotto-Cat, shared the product or even just joined the discord, you are a Rockstar!
-Thanks for bringing me 1 step closer to achieving my dreams as well as making the world a better place!
+Thanks for bringing me one step closer to achieving my dreams as well as making the world a better place!